Copper(II) nitrate: Applications

 Copper(II) nitrate finds a variety of applications, the main one being its conversion to copper(II) oxide, which is used as catalyst for a variety of processes in organic chemistry.
 Its solutions are used in textiles and polishing agents for other metals.
-Copper nitrates are found in some pyrotechnics.
 It is often used in school laboratories to demonstrate chemical voltaic cell reactions.
 It is a component in some ceramic glazes and metal patinas.

 Organic synthesis

 Copper nitrate, in combination with acetic anhydride, is an effective reagent for nitration of aromatic compounds, known as the Menke nitration.

 Hydrated copper nitrate adsorbed onto clay affords a reagent called "Claycop".
 The resulting blue-colored clay is used as a slurry, for example for the oxidation of thiols to disulfides.
 Claycop is also used to convert dithioacetals to carbonyls.
 A related reagent based on montmorillonite has proven useful for the nitration of aromatic compounds.

+Electrowinning

+Copper(II) nitrate may also be used for copper electrowinning on small scale with a ammonia (NH3) as a byproduct.